 Horseshoe Lake Trail (Mile 1)

-This easy, 2-mile round trip trail winds around a beautiful lake.
+The Horseshoe Lake Trail is a 2-mile round trip trail winds around a beautiful lake.
 Along the way you can also see a beaver dam and have great views of the Nenana River.
-See the full hike here.

 Denali Visitor Center (Mile 2)